telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/asp.net-core-web-api-implementation/host-reports-service-in-.net-6-with-minimal-api.md

 ![REST Service Project Configuration page from the Visual Studio project template for adding Telerik Reporting REST Service](images/rest-service-project-configuration-menu-net6.png)

-Set the Target Framework to .NET 6.
+Set the Target Framework to .NET 6, or correspondingly to .NET 7, or .NET 8.

 Once you have configured the rest of the options to your liking, click `Finish` and a new project, containing all the necessary files and packages to host the Telerik Reporting REST service instance, will be added to your solution.

 ## Manually configuring the Telerik.Reporting REST Service

-### Creating a Sample ASP.NET Core in .NET 6 Project
+### Creating a Sample ASP.NET Core in .NET 6+ Project

 First, you need to create a new ASP.NET Core project: